jeffmm/simcore/README.md

 ## Parameters

-There are three types of parameters, but only two are necessary: global and species.
+There are three parameter types, but only two are necessary: global and species.
 Global parameters are seen by the entire system and species parameters are unique to the specified species.
 There is also an optional "global species" parameter type that affects every species.

+What do I mean by species? simcore assumes that any given simulation will likely have many copies of one kind of thing, which I call a species, perhaps interacting with other species of other kinds.
+In a system of interacting spheres, the species is 'sphere.'
+In a system of interacting semiflexible filaments, the species is 'filament.'
+Simulations can have many types of species all interacting with each other with different species-species interaction potentials.

 The parameter file must be in the YAML file format and is set up in the following way:

 ```
 global_param_1: gp1_value